 Encounters/claims must contain all diagnosis codes for which the member was treated and/or monitored during his or her visit and which are appropriately documented in the medical record.
 This includes chronic conditions and/or comorbidities that may affect the medical decision-making for the patient during that encounter.

 Yes.
-Humana will follow the current claims submission process.
+Humana follows the current claims submission process.

 Humana will support both ICD-9 and ICD-10 coding formats for a period of time after the compliance date.
-However, Humana will accept only correctly formatted claims, both electronic and paper, which contain ICD-10 codes for service dates and discharge dates on or after the compliance date.
-Humana will accept ICD-9 codes for service dates or discharge dates prior to the compliance date for the contracted run-out period or timely filing requirements.
+However, Humana accepts only correctly formatted claims, both electronic and paper, which contain ICD-10 codes for service dates and discharge dates on or after the compliance date.
+Humana accepts ICD-9 codes for service dates or discharge dates prior to the compliance date for the contracted run-out period or timely filing requirements.

-Humana will follow CMS or current state filing requirements.
+Humana follows CMS or current state filing requirements.
 Here is a link to CMS guidance on claims that span the compliance date.
-Humana will follow this guidance:
+Humana follows this guidance:

-Humana began accepting authorizations and referrals with ICD-10 codes on July 1, 2015, and will continue to accept authorizations/referrals with ICD-9 codes for 12 months after the implementation date.
+Humana began accepting authorizations and referrals with ICD-10 codes on July 1, 2015, and continued to accept authorizations/referrals with ICD-9 codes for 12 months after the implementation date.

 If the authorization is requested on or after the compliance date, Humana will accept and retain ICD-10 codes and will also allow ICD-9 submissions, just not on the same authorization or referral.
 Humana will not accept any ICD-9 authorization codes after Sept.
 30, 2016.

 Yes.
-Reporting formats that include ICD-9 today will be remediated to reflect ICD-10 codes.
+Reporting formats that included ICD-9 have been remediated to reflect ICD-10 codes.